raymondworkshop/old.myblog/about.md

 title: About
 ---

-A computer programmer: email/g: wenlzhao@gmail.com
+A computer programmer: email/g: wenlzhao@gmail.com; I like reading and travelling.